DuckDB CPG Schema Design (CPG Spec v1.1)

 );

-Properties (from CPG spec): - NAME: File path relative to root (from METADATA.ROOT) - HASH: SHA-256 or MD5 hash of file content - CONTENT: Optional - full source code of the file - ORDER_INDEX: Always 0 (file nodes have no siblings)
+Properties (from CPG spec): - NAME: File path relative to root (from METADATA.ROOT) - HASH: SHA-256 or MD5 hash of file content - AST_HASH: Hash of AST structure (for incremental change detection) - CONTENT: Optional - full source code of the file - SIZE_BYTES: File size in bytes - LANGUAGE: Detected programming language

 Purpose: - Index for looking up all code elements by file - Root nodes of Abstract Syntax Trees (AST) - Source file metadata storage - Required for SOURCE_FILE edges